jonahlyn/dashboard/README.md

 ### Changing Passwords

+Passwords stored in `provisioner/vars/main.yml` are encrypted with the vault password.
+To change the passwords, do the following:

 1. Change the vault password in `provisioner/vars/.vault_pass.txt`

+For each password in `main.yml`:

 2. Execute `ansible-vault encrypt_string`.
 3. Enter a new password string followed by `control+d`.
 3. Copy and paste the encrypted string into `provisioner/vars/main.yml`.